PECE-project/pece-v2-wiki/n8n/index.md

 # PECE N8N

-This integration is the responsible for all automations on PECE project.
+This integration is responsible for all automation on the PECE project.

 ## Setup